VIGNESH-KUMAR-S/JavaScript/5 Hoisting.md

 ## Hoisting in Function Expression and in Arrow function

 - If function is an arrow function or function expression then **Hoisting** won't work.
+- Which means for the above mentioned two functions are created by using variable name only.
+- Since it's also hoisted but in the form of **`variable`**.

   ```js
   console.log(double);  //undefined